isabdch/random-color-palette-generator/README.md

 # random-color-palette
- clicking on the button the page will show you a random color palette from 3 to 10 different colors.
+ Clicking on the button the page will show you a random color palette from 3 to 10 different colors.